Blog

 On the signal production side, the Moku Waveform Generator easily implements amplitude and phase modulation on an input signal, allowing you to encode data on your carrier signal via an acousto-optic or electro-optic modulator (AOM/EOM).
 The carrier itself can be stabilized through a closed feedback loop provided by the Moku Laser Lock Box, which replaces a traditional laser-locking system with an all-in-one locking mechanism.
 All of these tools can be run simultaneously through Moku Multi-instrument Mode, enabling flexible and rapid prototyping.

-Figure 3: Join our upcoming webinar with Physics World to learn how to use the Moku Lock-in Amplifier and Time & Frequency Analyzer for both coherent and direct detection of optical signals, as well as how to frequency-stabilize lasers with the Laser Lock Box.
+To learn expert tips on how to leverage the Moku platform for fast and efficient development of FSO technology, check out our webinar recording on the topic.
+You’ll learn how to use the Moku Lock-in Amplifier and Time & Frequency Analyzer for both coherent and direct detection of optical signals.
 You’ll also see how to deploy these instruments simultaneously in Multi-instrument Mode for maximum versatility, plus digital and analog modulation methods such as phase-shift keying (PSK) and pulse-position modulation (PPM) covered in a live demo.

 Questions?